CCC-AI-era/CCC-AI-era.github.io/index.md

 layout: home
 ---

-# Coding, Creativity, and Confidence in AI-Era Project website

 This is the main website for the **Coding, Creativity, and Confidence in AI-Era** project.

 This project is funded by the University of Glasgow's Glasgow Crucible Seed-Fund 2024.